analogdevicesinc/msdk/Examples/MAX32662/Demo/README.md

 The display will show the Analog Devices logo for several seconds before displaying the uptime of the board in the format: (hhh:mm:ss) for (Hours:Minutes:Seconds).

-Pressing the button 5 or more times will wipe the screen and display the chip information (USN and Revision) for 3 seconds before the uptime is dsplayed up again.
+Pressing the button 5 or more times will wipe the screen and display the chip information (USN and Revision) for 3 seconds before the uptime is displayed up again.

 ## Expected Output